• Home

 Individual Polish classes

-1. Why is it worth choosing individual Polish language lessons? – Flexibility, personalization and comfort of learning.
+1. Why choose individual Polish language lessons? – Flexibility, personalization and comfort in learning.

 2. First steps in learning Polish – Basic phrases, phonetics, grammar and vocabulary.

-3. Benefits of individual lessons – Faster progress, breaking the language barrier, adapting to individual goals.
+3. Benefits of individual lessons – Faster progress, breaking the language barrier, customization to individual goals.

 4. Individual lessons + group courses in a package – Interaction with other students, increasing the attractiveness of learning